Battle-Unicorn/FrontEnd/README.md

 **Smart Sleep** is a modern Android app designed to help users controll their luci dream by connecting with a smart backend that monitors and analyzes sleep patterns in real time.

+Have a look at the app in this video: https://streamable.com/7wwtci

 ---

 ## ✨ Features